Dhorasso/KDPF_seir/README.md

 - `population_size`: Total population size
 - `resampling_method`: Method for particle resampling ('stratified' by default)
 - `observation_distribution`: Distribution of observations ('poisson by default)
 - `forecast_days`: Number of days to forecast
- -`show_progress`: Whether to display a progress bar during computation  (default is TRue)
+- `num_cores`: Number of processor to be used in parallel ( defaut all available -1) -`show_progress`: Whether to display a progress bar during computation  (default is TRue)

 #### Initial State Information (`initial_state_info`)